jenna-a-lee/jenna-a-lee.github.io/_pages/cv.md

   *Minor:* Global Sustainability

-## Research & Work experience
+## Research & Work Experience
 ---
 * **Lab Specialist** (2026 - present)
-  Dept. of Geosciences, Princeton University Supervised by Dr. Bess B. Ward
+  *Dept. of Geosciences, Princeton University*
+  *Supervised by Dr. Bess B. Ward*
   * Executed and optimized experimental protocols for seawater nutrient measurements in a new lab setting, including equipment setup, troubleshooting, and development of updated SOPs and safety procedures.

 * **Graduate Student Researcher** (2019-2026)
-  Dept. of Geosciences, Princeton University Supervised by Dr. Bess B. Ward
+  *Dept. of Geosciences, Princeton University*
+  *Supervised by Dr. Bess B. Ward*
   * Utilized field mesocosm experiments to investigate the temporal variability of eukaryotic community composition and biogeochemical processes in a phytoplankton bloom via measurements of environmental parameters, ambient nutrient concentrations, nutrient uptake rates, photopigment concentrations, and the analysis of eDNA (18S and metagenomic), incljuding co-occurence network construction
   * Assisted in organizing multiple field expeditions to estuarine and open ocean environments and participated in related field experiments and data collection

 * **Junior Lab Specialist** (2018 - 2019)
-  Dept. of Earth System Sciences, University of California, Irvine Supervised by Dr. Adam Martiny
+  *Dept. of Earth System Sciences, University of California, Irvine*
+  *Supervised by Dr. Adam Martiny*
-  * Participated in AMT28 BAS research expedition (2018) for sample collection
+  * Participated in open ocean research expeditions
-  * Performed sample processing, preliminary data analysis, and modeled the diel variability of particulate organic matter, specifically carbon, nitrogen, and phosphorus
+  * Performed sample processing, preliminary data analysis, and modeled the diel variability of particulate organic carbon, nitrogen, and phosphorus, and sample preparation for eDNA
-  * Performed DNA extraction and preparation of samples for metagenomic sequencing

-## Skills
----
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3

-## Publications
+## Recent Publications
 ---
   <ul>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}